-Part 1 in a blog series from Brian Clark, Service Team of Professionals
+Part 1 in a blog series from Brian Clark, STOP Restoration

 As you search for the right franchise opportunity, you will learn new vocabulary.
 You'll hear words like Franchise Disclosure Document (or FDD for short).
 You'll hear about the "Items" (each followed by a number) contained therein.
 Some "Items" get more attention than others.
 Some items in a franchise disclosure document are boring while others contain a world of information, especially if you read carefully.
 This author strongly recommends that you READ THE FDD!